 The “point” of Paterson (and I’m being generous – while I couldn’t tell you the point of watching this movie, here I refer strictly to the point of the “story”) could have been made in 20 minutes.
 Instead, we are subjected to an interminable ramble whose idea of conveying routine, repetition and mundanity is to make us live that repetition in real time, achingly drawn-out in what feels less like an audience experience, or even a Brechtian experience, and more like… well, like a lack of an understanding of how film language can be used to convey a character’s experience and the audience’s.
 I got the repetition of Paterson’s existence from halfway through its first iteration.
 Okay, great – now what?
 Are we supposed to detect sadness there, or (refreshing twist) contentedness in what we, an overcharged filmgoing audience, have been conditioned to expect will boil over into melodrama at some point, but then doesn’t?
 Are we supposed to see his wife as a manic pixie girl to be laughed at (as in the pie scene), a toxic partner (pressuring Paterson to publish), or as a genuinely compassionate partner (her respectful loss for words at his own loss)?
-The most potentially interesting use of repetition – the poetry, whose repetitions introduces different inflections and additional lines – ultimately builds to nothing either.
+The most potentially interesting use of repetition – the poetry, whose iterations introduce different inflections and additional lines – ultimately builds to nothing either.
 Are we to enjoy the sound of the words, or to patiently wait as new information unfolds?
-The film tells us none of these things – not, as many seem to suspect, because it “offers no answers”, but because it doesn’t see them as questions.
+The film tells us none of these things – not, as i’ve heard others opine, because it “offers no answers”, but because it doesn’t see them as questions.
 At best, that’s beautifully naïve (especially for an experienced “film-maker”); at worst, it’s disqualification-level ineptitude.
 I keep flashing back to Robert McKee in Adaptation screaming, “And why the fuck are you wasting my two precious hours with yr movie?”